raulpenaguiao/raulpenaguiao.github.io/README.txt

-Make pictures vectorized so they are not so pixelated Project pictures should be in a nice format, centered, maybe fill, something like that
+Make pictures vectorized so they are not so pixelated Project pictures should be in a nice format, centered, maybe fill, something like that Hobby carousel pictures do not work

+Add a preload page that allows the user to choose between the academia and industry version of the website Add insdustry version of the website